 You go up and down 5 different hills: West Kip, East Kip, Scald Law, Carnethy Hill, and Turnhouse Hill.
 Luckily, once you go up the first hill, you’re walking on a ridge, so the uphills from there, though still substantial, are not too bad.
 I think the snow made it difficult (there was a lot of slipping!), but the weather was gorgeous and I can imagine it’s a beautiful long walk without the snow.

 With the snow, it was hard to believe I was in Scotland!
-It felt like I was in a mountain range- it was the perfect day escape from Edinburgh.
-The walk takes 4 to 5 hours.
+It felt like I was in the Alps or something!
+It was the perfect day escape from Edinburgh.
+The walk takes roughly 3-4 hours.

 Once you finished Turnhouse Hill, follow the trail down to the Flotterstone Inn.
 Here, you can grab a meal or hot drink at the pub (a GREAT way to end the day).
 There’s a bus stop just a couple minutes down the road from The Inn.
 Check the bus times, though, as they slow towards the afternoon and have few regular services sometimes!
 You’ll take the Stagecoach 101 bus, which costs £1.40 and takes you to the Edinburgh Bus Terminal.

 To be totally honest, I underestimated this hike.
 I wore hiking boots and yoga pants, and brought along a fleece and down jacket.
 If it’s snowing, you’ll want gaiters and crampons, as it gets REALLY steep and slippy.
 Also, there will be snow in your shoes without gaiters (speaking from experience).
 Trekking pants are good, especially if they’re waterproof.
 If it isn’t snowing, you probably won’t need some of these things, but bring a raincoat!
 And gloves!